coopzone-dc/Southern-cross-msbasic/HOWTO.md

 them ready to write the eprom.
 You need to get the intsc file to load at 0000 and the basic file to load at 0200.

-To procude a single file scbasic.hex; edit the intsc.hex file and delete the 'end of file' record IE the last line, looks like :00000001FF
+To produce a single file scbasic.hex; edit the intsc.hex file and delete the 'end of file' record IE the last line, looks like :00000001FF

 now copy the files or cat them (linux) to one file.

 cat intsc.hex basic.hex > scbasic.hex

-this files can be loaded into the programmer and used
+this file can be loaded into the programmer and used

 Step 4 program the eprom

 It's alsoo possible to use the scbasic.hex or the scbasic.bin (converted binary file from hex file)

-have fun
+Have fun